litProgConTeXt/tmGrammars/Readme.md

-# Common TypeScript modules for the LPiC projects
+# Common TypeScript modules for the LPiL projects

 A collection of javascript modules to manipulate and run TextMate Grammars using vscode components.